slowernews/wisdom-tldr/chapters/chapter_1_self.md

 "Intentions don’t matter.
 Actions do.
 That’s why being ethical is hard."
 -- Naval Ravikant*

-> *"Don’t aim to have others like you; aim to have them respect you." (...)
-"When you die you take absolutely nothing with you except your reputation."
--- Kevin Kelly*

 > *"There is no greater fraud than the promise not kept."
 -- Proverb*

-> *"Who does not trust enough will not be trusted."
--- Lao Tzu*

 > *"To be trusted is a greater compliment than being loved."
 -- George Mcdonald*

 > *"You will earn the respect of all if you begin earning the respect of yourself."
 -- Rufus*

-> *"Pay every debt, as if God wrote the bill."
--- Ralph Waldo Emerson*

-> *"Quality means doing it right when no one is looking."
--- Henry Ford*

-> *"Words are deeds."
--- Ludwig Wittgenstein*

-> *"With enough courage, you can do without a reputation."
--- Margaret Mitchell*

 > *"Fame is a lagging indicator of distinctiveness.
 Reputation is a lagging indicator of trustworthiness."
 -- rapahelz@x*